alacrity-ai/rpg-mmo/README.md

 **Note**: Ensure you have Docker installed on your system.

+### Running the Server

+1. Navigate to the `server` folder:

+    `cd server`

+2. Install the necessary dependencies:

+    `npm install` or for docker `make build`

+4. Reference the .env.example file (rename to .env)

+    The .env.example file will work out of the box if renamed to .env

+5. Start the server:

+    `npm start` or for docker `make start`

 ### Running the worker service

 At least one instance of the worker service must be running in order for any backend jobs to get done.